cbochs/grapple.nvim/README.md

 ### Telescope

-You can use telescope to search through your tagged files instead of the built in popup menu.
+You can use telescope to search through your tagged files instead of the built in popup windows.

-Load the extension via
+Load the extension with

 ```lua
 require("telescope").load_extension("grapple")